gitlabhq/gitlab-runner/docs/faq/index.md

 sealert -a /var/log/audit/audit.log
 ```

-## Runner abruptly terminates after `Cleaning up...`
+## Runner abruptly terminates after `Cleaning up` stage

 CrowdStrike Falcon Sensor has been reported to kill pods after the `Cleaning up files` stage of a job
 when the "container drift detection" setting was enabled.
-Disabling this setting allows the jobs to complete.
+To ensure that jobs are able to complete, you must disable this setting.

 ## Helm Chart: `ERROR ..
 Unauthorized`